 Nothing says "mid-century" like a futuristically-patterned kitchen countertop.
 Boomerang and plenty of other retro laminate counter designs are found in WilsonArt's Indie Collection.
 Starting in 1956, Texas-based WilsonArt lead the way in populating American kitchens and bathrooms with the laminate surfacing.
 Founder Ralph Wilson's house in Temple, TX, now a registered historic landmark, acted as a proving ground for many new WilsonArt laminates, including post-formed, rolled-edge counters (counters with laminate rolled over the edge instead of protected by a metal bumper).

 Cadillac-wide brick fireplaces were found in practically every mid-century home.
 When mid-century fell into disfavor, many of the fireplaces came down.
 Homeowners found no need for fireplace-heating anymore.
 Plus, these sizable hulks wasted much floor space.
-You can veneer over your existing fireplace with brick to achieve these very horizontal lines (veneer is thinner than a real brick).
+You can install brick veneer over your existing fireplace to achieve these very horizontal lines (veneer is thinner than a real brick).

 Space Age pendant lighting graced many a ranch house or split level home in the 1950s and 1960s.